Danolsh/AKI_pred/README.md

-# Joint Occurrence of Cardiac Index with Mean Arterial Pressure and Risk of Acute Kidney Injury in the Surgical Intensive Care Unit
+# Joint Assessment of Cardiac Index with Mean Arterial Pressure and Risk of Acute Kidney Injury in the Surgical Intensive Care Unit

 ## System requirements/installation
 Built using Python 3.9.18.
 All package ruqirements in `requirements.txt`